Thomas D. Finley: Early life

 Finley as a West Point Cadet in 1916.

 Thomas DeWees Finley was born in Annapolis, Maryland on June 2, 1895, a son of Colonel Walter Lowrie Finley and Louise S. (DeWees) Finley.
 Clement Finley was his grandfather and Clement Flagler was his first cousin.
 In addition, U.S. Representative Samuel Moore was his great-grandfather.
 Finley and his twin brother James Randlett Finley were educated at various military posts as their family moved for Walter Finley's career, and they completed high school at the Pennsylvania Military College (now Widener University) in 1911.
 (Note: James Finley attended George Washington University from 1915 to 1916.
 He received an army direct commission in December 1916 and attained the rank of lieutenant colonel before being medically retired in 1942.
 Apparently despondent over failing health, he committed suicide in 1949.)
 At graduation, Finley received the Theodore Hyatt Medal for Scholarship in recognition of his academic achievements.

 Finley obtained an appointment to the United States Military Academy at West Point and began attendance in 1912.
 In 1913, he was among several cadets who were disciplined following discovery of several incidents in which upperclassmen were found to have hazed underclassmen.
 In 1916, West Point fielded its first-ever tennis team; Finley was selected as a member and subsequently chosen to serve as the team captain.
-Finley graduated in June 1916, ranked eighth of 125, and among his classmates were Fay B. Prickett, Horace L. McBride, Louis E. Hibbs, William M. Hoge, Dwight Johns, Calvin DeWitt Jr., Robert Neyland, Stanley E. Reinhart, and Wilhelm D. Styer, all of whom would rise to the rank of brigadier general or higher later in their military careers.
+Finley graduated in June 1916, ranked eighth in a class of 125 cadets, and among his classmates who also attained general officer rank were Wilhelm D. Styer, Dwight Johns, Stanley E. Reinhart, Louis E. Hibbs, Ludson D. Worsham, Horace L. McBride, Robert Neyland, William M. Hoge, William R. Woodward, James A. Pickering, William Spence, Robert B. McBride Jr., Paul Vincent Kane, Fay B. Prickett, Calvin DeWitt Jr., Joseph M. Tully, Thomas L. Martin, Roland P. Shugg, James J. O'Hare and Otto F. Lange.
 His high class standing enabled him to obtain a second lieutenant's commission in the Corps of Engineers, the branch choice of most top tier graduates.